aws-samples/aws-modernization-with-tigera/content/10_prerequisites/createEksCluster.md

       instanceType: "t3.large"
       ssh:
         enableSsm: true
-        # uncomment lines below to allow SSH access to the nodes using existing EC2 key pair
+        # uncomment the lines below to allow SSH access to the nodes using existing EC2 key pair
         # publicKeyName: ${KEYPAIR_NAME}
-        allow: true
+        # allow: true

     # enable all of the control plane logs:
     cloudWatch: